kalaolani/cassandra22x-ansible-backup-restore/README.md

 ## Cassandra 2.2.x / Ansible / Backup / Restore
 What the heck is this and what is it about?

 This ansible backup / restore solution was developed with the following specifics.
 How to see these specifics includes a newbie how to that I wished existed for me when I was a 100% Linux world newbie... tip of the hat to the newbies who are trying to survive after losing the ease of a Microsoft world.

+To avoid all of this hassle...
+Do give Datastax, a commercial dirivative of Cassandra, a try.
+It seems to support backup/restore out of the box.

 Don't feel like a =:-).
 You know what this means if you are an old MS employee from a long time ago... in a galaxy not so far away.
 Double Space ate my drive... oh no... should've used Stacker. ¯\_(ツ)_/¯ yeah...
 I'm that old.

-To avoid all of this hassle...
-Do give Datastax, a commercial dirivative of Cassandra, a try.
-It seems to support backup/restore out of the box.
+And... fear not...
+You'll end up loving the Linux world as much as I do now.
+Don't think I'll ever install Windows again for personal use.

 ### Git Patterns
 - The git repo is organized by the ansible host file system under ansible ... ansible/etc/ansible ... where ansible is the host and /etc/ansible is the target path on the ansible host.